seb5594/Poeschl-HomeAssistant-Addons/docs/migrate_from_Poeschl_repository.md

 # Migration from Poeschl Home Assistant add-on repostiory

-My Home Assistant add-on were moved to the new repository: https://github.com/Poeschl-HomeAssistant-Addons/repository
+My Home Assistant add-ons were moved to the new repository: https://github.com/Poeschl-HomeAssistant-Addons/repository

-To migrate your existing addon config and storage find some quick guides below.
+To migrate your existing addon config and storage, you will find some quick guides below.

 ## Migrations

 Please determine for yourself which one is fitting for you.
-If ifs hard to choose I would recommend the one which transfers the addon data via command line.
+If it's hard to choose, I would recommend the one which transfers the addon data via command line.

 Prequisite for all sections below is the integration of the new repository.
 [![Add repository to your Home Assistant instance.][repository-badge]][repository-url]